unitedastronomer/E1-572G-Hackintosh/README.md

 4. **Purchase Date not Validated** <br >
 <sup>Can also be used, but not recommended as there may be a chance of a conflict with an actual Mac</sup>

 If installing Monterey, use `MacbookPro11,4` SMBIOS.
-You could re-generate and use `MacbookPro11,1` after installation, and add `-no_compat_check` under boot-args. <br >
+You could keep it that way, OR you could re-generate and use `MacbookPro11,1` AFTER installation as it is the closest SMBIOS to our CPU, and don't forget to add `-no_compat_check` under boot-args. <br >

+## macOS Ventura and Sonoma
+Please only use Propertree to configure these settings.

+#### Before Installation
+* Temporarily generate `iMacPro1,1` SMBIOS in config.plist
+* Set `csr-active-config` to `FF0F000`
+* Set `SecureBootModel` to `Disabled`
+* Add `amfi=0x80` in boot-args
+* Download the LATEST Opencore Legacy Patcher, and place it where you can easily access it under macOS.
+* INSTALL macOS
+#### After
+* Run OCLP, accept permissions.
+Then click the reboot when prompted by OCLP app.
+* Remove `amfi=0x80`, add `-no_compat_check` and `ipc_control_port_options=0`
+* Download [AMFIPass.kext](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/bbc89022704343e55231f59a064acef1e57100bf/payloads/Kexts/Acidanthera), and add to OC/Kexts, then OC Snapshot.
+* Generate SMBIOS, use `MacbookPro11,1`.

 # Post-Install
 Enter the following in terminal, this may resolve laptop randomly not powering down properly on sleep.